DEGIRO Review (2026)

 No fractional shares.
 No savings plan / auto-invest.
 No multi-currency wallet.
 No CFD or forex.
 No interest on cash.
 These are genuine gaps versus Trade Republic or IBKR.

-DEGIRO lists over 5,000 ETFs across exchanges.
-The Tradegate Core Selection covers 1,600+ ETPs.
+DEGIRO lists thousands of ETFs across 50+ exchanges.
+The Tradegate Core Selection covers over 1,000 ETPs.
 For a standard world/S&P/EM allocation, the catalogue is more than sufficient.

 Step-by-step buying guide: How to buy ETFs on DEGIRO · Background: UCITS vs US ETFs